backdrop-contrib/entity_pager/README.md

 advice system with run fast with the minimum of processing.

 It is simple to use, allowing you can create Navigation blocks in a few seconds.
-For more complex pagers, it can combine with the Entity Reference module to create generic sub-navigation on related entities.
+For more complex pagers, it can combine with the Entity Reference, References, and Taxonomy modules to create generic sub-navigation on related entities.

 e.g. navigate through a Brands products or go back to the Brand page itself.